-Making a medical negligence claim for compensation is your right when you suffer from a prescription error.
+Making a medical negligence claim for compensation is your right when you suffer a prescription error, such as the effects of an abrupt stop of the medication you should have received.
 Specialist medical negligence solicitors make your compensation claim and get you the money you deserve for the clinical negligence.

 Medical negligence experts, like the Medical Negligence Team, are the only ones to handle your medical negligence claims.